Minyus/pipelinex/README.md

 PipelineX enables you to use Kedro in more convenient ways.
 A major advantage is that you can define the inter-task dependency (DAG) for Kedro pipelines in YAML.

-Here is the feature list:
+Here are the options configurable in `parameters.yml`:

-- `HatchDict` features available in `catalog.yml` and `parameters.yml`
+- `HatchDict` features available

-- More convenient `catalog.yml` with backward-compatibility with pure Kedro
-  - Optionally specify the default `DataSet` and its parameters using `/` key so you can reduce copying.
-(Alternatively, you can also use YAML's anchor&alias feature.
-  - Optionally enable caching using `cached` key set to True if you do not want Kedro to load the data from disk/database which were in the memory. ([`kedro.io.CachedDataSet`](https://kedro.readthedocs.io/en/latest/kedro.io.CachedDataSet.html#kedro.io.CachedDataSet) is used under the hood.)
-  - Optionally specify the artifact (file) to log to MLflow's directory using `mlflow_logging` key (`mlflow.log_artifact` function is used under the hood.)

-- Define Kedro pipeline in `parameters.yml` using `PIPELINES` key
+- Define Kedro pipeline using `PIPELINES` key
   - Optionally specify the default Python module (path of .py file) if you want to omit the module name
   - Optionally specify the Python function decorator to apply to each node
   - Specify `inputs`, `func`, and `outputs` for each node
     - For sub-pipelines consisting of nodes of only single input and single output, you can optionally use Sequential API similar to PyTorch (`torch.nn.Sequential`) and Keras (`tf.keras.Sequential`)
-- Configure Kedro run config in `parameters.yml` using `RUN_CONFIG` key
+- Configure Kedro run config using `RUN_CONFIG` key
   - Optionally run only missing nodes (skip tasks which have already been run to resume pipeline using the intermediate data files or databases.)
   - Optionally run nodes in parallel
-- Configure MLflow logging in `parameters.yml` using `MLFLOW_LOGGING_CONFIG` key
+- Configure MLflow logging using `MLFLOW_LOGGING_CONFIG` key
   - Optionally specify the MLflow tracking database URI (For more details, see [SQLAlchemy database uri](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls))
   - Optionally specify the experiment name